Using the audio or video equipment?

 Libraries have always been places for people to learn and create.
 A Makerspace is a physical extension of that idea.
 Specialized equipment is provided in this DIY space where people can gather to create, invent and learn.

-The Olathe Public Library Makerspace equipment is funded by the Olathe Public Library Foundation & the Friends of the Library.
+The Olathe Public Library Makerspace equipment is funded in part by the Olathe Public Library Foundation & the Friends of the Library.

 What type of projects can I do in the Makerspace?